• Home

 <block_of_your_code>

 The ‘if’ condition will be followed by the code block.
 And it will be executed if the condition is true.
-If the condition is false, control pointer will move out of the block without executing it.
+If the condition is false, the control pointer will move out of the block without executing it.

 Understanding syntax: